 Over the following decades, Niagara made significant advancements in high speed manufacturing and innovative bottle design; it's no wonder why Niagara is now considered the largest family-owned and operated bottled water company in the United States.
-The company now has 41 manufacturing facilities and is continuing to grow under the President and CEO, Andy Peykoff II.
+The company now has 49 manufacturing facilities and is continuing to grow under CEO, Andy Peykoff II.